vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 ing rebirth, 581.

-Thousand spies of Varuņa (for number, cf. Jacoby, Archiv f.
+Thousand spies of Varuṇa (for number, cf. Jacoby, Archiv f.
 Religionswissenschaft, xxii.
 262 ff.), 247, 381.

 Thrace, as source of transmigration doctrine,